robotlolita/robotlolita.github.io/_posts/2011-02-12-my-workspace-in-7-items.md

 Erm, anyways, I use Mercurial for my versioning.
 I used to rely on ol' SVN pal back then, and the transition to Mercurial was really pretty smooth.
-Everything in Hg feels pretty natural if you have some background in /version control/, and when it doesn't feel that intuitive, the great help is there to save the day.
+Everything in Hg feels pretty natural if you have some background in *version control*, and when it doesn't feel that intuitive, the great help is there to save the day.